ucarbonregistry/Project-576-UWR/README.md

 repurposed for on-site applications.
 Preventive maintenance of all water infrastructure will continue in the coming years to ensure efficient and sustainable resource use.

+The installed STP units at SRK House & SRK Empire, which have been in operation since 2024 each STP Unit has a capacity of 100KLD, catering to the overall occupancy.
+Treated water will be stored and used for gainful uses.
+The capacity of the STP was designed based on estimated occupancy and water consumption patterns for the facility, which will generate sewage water

 The project developing ponds/reservoirs for RWH at Gita Vatika and setting up an STP unit for water reuse at SRK Empire and SRK House project sites, Gujarat, Bharat is an initiative for water conservation, storage of unutilized water for future requirements, and reusing water.
 The timelapse study is carried out by